moneroexamples/private-testnet/README.md

 [compile-monero-ubuntu-1510](http://moneroexamples.github.io/compile-monero-ubuntu-1510/).

-The testnet monero network will include 3 nodes, each with its own blockchain database and corresponding wallet on a single computer.
-The three testnet nodes will be listening at the following three ports: 28080, 38080 and 48080.
+The testnet Monero network will include 3 nodes, each with its own blockchain database and a corresponding wallet on a single computer.
+The three testnet nodes will be listening at the following ports 28080, 38080 and 48080, respectively.

 The example is based on the following reddit posts: